Frequently Asked Questions

 What kind of parking facilities do you have?

 God smiled on St. Bart and gave us our own off-street parking lot across the alley directly behind the church.
-Many city churches aren't this fortunate to have a parking lot to minimize street parking and give us a location for large activities such as the annual neighborhood barbecue.
+Many city churches aren't this fortunate to have a parking lot to minimize street parking and give us a location for large activities such as the annual neighborhood barbeque.

 Can I bring small children to your Worship service?

 Children are a welcome and important part of our worship experience.
 You are encouraged to bring your children to worship.
 Children's reading books, bulletins and coloring books are available for children during the Worship Service.
 They are in the back of the Church.
 We also offer a nursery for children up to 5 years old if you need some focused time for worship.
-We broadcast the service to the nursery so you can still listen to the service.

 Do I have to be a member of the church to participate in church activities?